The best books on Argentina and Psychoanalysis

 Tell me about Esteban Echeverria’s The Slaughterhouse.

 This is actually a short story and is usually published in collections.
 It was written in 1839 but was censored and not published until much later.
-I should say that this year, 2010, is Argentina’s bicentennial, but it wasn’t an easy road to peace for Argentina and this story was written in the middle of the struggle, by a liberal Argentinian educated in Europe and in opposition to the country’s first dictator, Juan Manuel de Rosas.
+It wasn’t an easy road to peace for Argentina and this story was written in the middle of the struggle, by a liberal Argentinian educated in Europe and in opposition to the country’s first dictator, Juan Manuel de Rosas.
 It’s an allegory of those times.
 An educated liberal is murdered by mixed-race gauchos and black women and some critics say that the visceral, physical terminology used to describe the murder is more like rape than murder.

 Are you one of those people?